-Joan Marshall is a partner in the Dallas office.
-She represents clients in antitrust and white collar criminal defense matters, corporate compliance, internal investigations, and qui tam and whistleblower litigation.
+Joan E. Marshall is a partner in the Dallas office.
+She represents clients in antitrust and white collar criminal defense matters, including procurement fraud and Foreign Corrupt Practices Act (FCPA) cases, government investigations, corporate compliance, internal investigations, and whistleblower litigation.

 As a Trial Attorney for the United States Department of Justice Antitrust Division, Ms. Marshall investigated and prosecuted domestic and international white collar crimes, for more than fifteen years.
 Her prosecutions included price fixing, bid rigging, bribery, obstruction of justice, fraud, witness tampering and perjury.
 She was the Antitrust Division’s representative on the Disaster Fraud Task Force from 2006-2013.
 She has extensive grand jury and trial experience, including the supervision of large teams of attorneys and support staff, the coordination of multi-agency investigations and prosecutions, and the management of large volume electronic discovery projects.
 Her experience spans investigations and prosecutions involving numerous industries including wholesale groceries, milk, seafood, vitamins, medical equipment, oilfield supplies, military moving and storage, road and building construction, and municipal finance.